ivkh/PracticalMachineLearning/README.md

-Unfortunately I have no time to wait until HTML is ready.
+Unfortunately I have no time to wait until HTML is ready, I have to leave for business trip.
 Sorry for that.